macroxue/keyboard-diy/README.md

  * 60% keyboard for programmers, especially vim users
  * Symmetric ortholinear / matrix layout
  * Split and tentable
- * Tenting angle adjustable by moving the tenting racks inwards or outwards
+ * Tenting angle quickly adjustable by moving the tenting racks inwards or outwards
- * Mild contour to adapt to finger lengths
+ * Mild contour to adapt to finger lengths, with z-staggering and cherry-profile keycaps

 ## Layout